xavieryn/vision-based-control-module/README.md

 - If setup worked well, you should be able to open the **lesson1.ipynb** in VS Code and start working!

+- When returning to work on lesson2, please make sure you run step 4 again as new packages have been added.
+If the setup worked well, you should be able to open the **lesson2.ipynb** in VS Code and start working!

 N.B.
 Please make sure you select the python interpreter associated with the virtual environment you just created when running the Jupyter notebook.